 Tai Chi Classes in Yorkshire 07855 850 427

 Tutorial videos, made by our instructor Cherry, covering all the movements taught in our classes.
+These videos are the perfect add-on for students learning

 Part 1: Yang / BEIJING 24 Tai Chi FORM